-The functional currency of the syndicate is the US dollar and the presentation currency in which the syndicate reports its results is the US dollar.
+The functional currency of the syndicate is US dollars and the presentation currency in which the syndicate reports its results is US dollars.
 The effect of this on foreign exchange risk is that the syndicate is exposed to fluctuations in exchange rates for non-dollar denominated transactions and net assets.